featbit/featbit-docs/pages/gitbook/feature-flags/users-and-user-segments/user-attributes.md

 A more precise way to refer to one user is as a "user object."
 A user object is a collection of a user's attributes, identified by a unique user key.
 It includes all of the information about a user that FeatBit can use in a feature flag evaluation.

 FeatBit provides two types of user attributes: built-in attributes, and custom attributes.
-By default, a user's values for both types of user attributes are displayed on the **Users** list.&#x20;
+By default, a user's values for both types of user attributes are displayed on the **Users** list.

 ## Targeting based on user attributes <a href="#targeting-based-on-user-attributes" id="targeting-based-on-user-attributes"></a>